Ashtavinayak Tour From Mumbai: Route, Distance, Packages & Darshan Guide

 Why is it Important:

-• Each temple represents a different form of Ganesha, fulfilling specific wishes.
+• Each temple represents a different form of Lord Ganesha, fulfilling specific wishes.

-• The idols are Swayambhu (naturally formed), not man-made.
+• The idols are Swayambhu (naturally formed), not artificial.

 • The pilgrimage symbolizes removing obstacles, prosperity, and fulfillment of desires.